newt0/defaimint/pitch/elevenlabs-script.md

 ### 🔥 MARKET REALITY

 Crypto has surpassed human capacity.
 140,000+ tokens launch daily.
-Protocols fragment.
+Protocols splinter.
 Volatility never ends.

-Ay-Eye was supposed to help.
+Ay-Eye was meant to help.
-Instead, it became a weapon — one only experts know how to wield.
+Instead, it became a weapon — for experts only.

 They get smarter.
 They get richer.

-Everyone else?
-Falls further behind.
+Everyone else falls behind.

-Ay-Eye is no longer the great equalizer.
+Ay-Eye isn’t the great equalizer.
 It’s the great divider.

-That’s why we built De-Fay-Mint — a new interface where belief, not expertise, drives investing.
+That’s why we built De-Fay-Mint —
+a new interface where belief, not expertise, drives investing.

 ### 💡 SOLUTION: Vibe Trading

 We call it Vibe Trading —
-a radical simplification of crypto investing, reduced to one action: minting an NFT.
+a radical simplification of crypto investing, reduced to just one action: minting an NFT.

-You don’t pick tokens.
-You don’t configure strategies.
+No token picking.
+No strategy setup.

-You just mint — and your NFT becomes your AI-agent.
+Just mint — and your NFT becomes your AI-agent.

-It holds its own wallet.
-It signs transactions.
-It trades autonomously, across chains.
+It holds a wallet, signs, and trades autonomously.

-No dashboards.
-No approvals.
-No friction.

-This is belief-driven automation — not Dee-Fye as we know it, but Dee-Fye as it should be.
+This is belief-driven automation —
+not Dee-Fye as we know it,
+but Dee-Fye as it should be.

 ### 🧭 HOW IT WORKS